Select, Extract and Generate: Neural Keyphrase Generation with Layer-wise Coverage Attention: Experiment Setup

 \subsection{Baseline Models and Evaluation Metrics}

-For a comprehensive evaluation, we compare the performance of SEG-Net with four state-of-the-art neural generative methods, catSeq \cite{yuan2018one}, catSeqD \cite{yuan2018one}, catSeqCorr \cite{chen2018keyphrase}, and catSeqTG \cite{chen2019guided}.
-In addition, we consider a variant of catSeq model as baseline where we replace the RNN-based Seq2Seq architecture with the Transformer.
-The catSeq, catSeqCorr and catSeqTG models are known as CopyRNN \cite{meng2017deep}, CorrRNN \cite{chen2018keyphrase} and TGNet \cite{chen2019guided} respectively.
+We compare the performance of SEG-Net with four state-of-the-art neural generative methods, catSeq \cite{yuan-etal-2020-one}, catSeqD \cite{yuan-etal-2020-one}, catSeqCorr \cite{chen-etal-2018-keyphrase}, and catSeqTG \cite{chen2019guided}.
+In addition, we consider the vanilla Transformer \cite{vaswani2017attention} as a baseline.
+The catSeq, catSeqCorr and catSeqTG models are known as CopyRNN \cite{meng-etal-2017-deep}, CorrRNN \cite{chen-etal-2018-keyphrase} and TGNet \cite{chen2019guided} respectively.
 CopyRNN, CorrRNN or TGNet generates one keyphrase in a sequence-to-sequence fashion and use beam search to generate multiple keyphrases.
-In contrast, we follow \cite{yuan2018one} and concatenate all the keyphrases into one output sequence using a special delimiter ``<sep>''.
-We used the publicly available implementation of these baselines\footnote{https://github.com/kenchan0226/keyphrase-generation-rl} in our experiment.
+In contrast, following \citet{chan-etal-2019-neural}, we concatenate all the keyphrases into one output sequence using a special delimiter $\langle sep \rangle$, and use greedy decoding during inference.
+We train all the baselines using maximum-likelihood objective.
+We use the publicly available implementation of these baselines\footnote{https://github.com/kenchan0226/keyphrase-generation-rl} in our experiment.

-To measure the accuracy of the sentence-selector, we use micro averaged F1 score.
+To measure the accuracy of the sentence-selector, we use averaged F1 score (macro).
 We also compute precision and recall to compare the performance of the sentence-selector with a baseline.
-While in SEG-Net, we select up to $N$ predicted salient sentences, in the baseline method, the first $N$ sentences are selected from the target document so that their total length does not exceed a predefined word limit.
+While in SEG-Net, we select up to $N$ predicted salient sentences, in the baseline method, the first $N$ sentences are selected from the target document so that their total length does not exceed a predefined word limit (200 words).
 In keyphrase generation, the accuracy is typically computed by comparing the top $k$ predicted keyphrases with the ground-truth keyphrases.
-Most previous works \cite{meng2017deep, ye2018semi, chen2018keyphrase, chen2019integrated, chan2019neural} used F1@k where the evaluation cutoff k is set to 5, 10, or M where M represents the number of model predictions.
-In this paper, we report F1@M and F1@5 for all the baselines and our models.
-Following \citet{chan2019neural}, we append random wrong answers to the predictions if a model generates less than five keyphrases.
-We use marco average to aggregate the evaluation scores for all testing samples.
-We apply Porter Stemmer before determining whether two keyphrases are identical and remove all the duplicated keyphrases from the predictions before computing an evaluation score.
+We follow \citet{chan-etal-2019-neural} to perform evaluation and report F1@M and F1@5 for all the baselines and our models.